DallanQ/castles_of_burgundy/QA.md

 [rookie-question-where-can-i-put-my-second-castle](https://boardgamegeek.com/thread/1179071/rookie-question-where-can-i-put-my-second-castle)

 > The rules say you have to build your next building adjacent to those you've already built.
-However, in the Rahdo video, it looked to me like he built a Castle that was somewhere else in the estate.
 Do Castles have different rules?
 Can I place a Castle anywhere in my estate so long as it is dark green even if it is not touching a building that I've built so far?

 Castles are a dark green tile, and therefore have to be placed only on a dark green hex on your estate.
 There are no exceptions with the hexagonal tiles.
 Each one has to be placed on a tile with a matching color, using a die with a matching number, and has to be adjacent to an already-placed tile.

 [scoring-the-phases](https://boardgamegeek.com/thread/1292124/scoring-the-phases)

-> Hello, one question regarding the scoring, I saw on the rule book that a player gets points by ending a region, and he gets the number of points acording to his size.
+> I saw on the rule book that a player gets points by ending a region, and he gets the number of points acording to his size.
 So, for example, for a tile size region-one point for a five tile region-15 points and aditionally number of points acording to the phase A,B,C and so on, my question is that if I finish a one tile region in the A phase I get 11 Victory points?

 Yes.
 Score small regions early.
 Bigger regions will take longer, so you're better off only finishing those after you've gotten the bonuses for scoring your smaller regions quickly.